ironman-ss22/SecretSanta/README.md

 Ironman said “Sometimes you’ve gotta run before you can walk.”

-So, clone and RUN this file!!!
+So, RUN this file on you machine!!!